Use Their Tools and Failure is Your Only Option

 Fabulous.
 Why wouldn’t I want to sell to a PE firm?
 I want my business to reach its full potential.
 It sounds great.
 Maybe that’s why it was included in this list.

-There you go, that’s another opportunity for .015% of U.S. business owners.
+There you go, that’s another opportunity for .015% of U.S. business owners each year.
 Oh, and what type of companies are getting deals through PE?
 According to Pitchbook, 70% of the deals are over $100,000,000 in size.

 PE is not a tool you can use.
-Yet that doesn’t keep it from being pitched – like this email promotion that just showed up in my in box:
+Yet that doesn’t keep it from being pitched all the time – like this email promotion that showed up in my in box:

 If you’re looking to sell a small to mid-sized business these days, one of your bidders is likely to be a Private Equity Group.